 <!-- Logo --> <a class="logo-wrapper" href="index.html"> <img class="logo logo-light" src="assets/img/logo-light.png" alt="Okno"> <img class="logo logo-dark" src="assets/img/logo-dark.png" alt="Okno"> </a>

 Note: your logo should be in the PNG file format with a transparent background.
-Also note that the
+Also, note that the

 Under the primary menu comment, you'll see the names of each section.
 Edit the text between the

-a tags starting on line 54 to rename the links in your navigation bar.
+Primary Menu comment rename the links in your navigation bar.

 <!-- Primary Menu --> <div class="module menu left"> <ul id="nav-primary" class="nav nav-primary"> <li><a href="#home">Start</a></li> <li><a href="#services">Services</a></li> <li><a href="#skills">Skills</a></li> <li><a href="#experience">Experience</a></li> <li><a href="#testimonials">Testimonials</a></li> <li><a href="#works">Works</a></li> <li><a href="#contact">Contact</a></li> </ul> </div>